Technical Overview

 No human confirmation step.
 Low-confidence extractions are logged; the audit runs regardless.
 Speed over perfection.

-Every US utility files official tariff schedules with their state Public Utilities Commission.
-These contain the exact rates, tiers, and surcharges that are legally permitted to appear on your bill.
+Every US utility files an official tariff with its state Public Utilities Commission.
+The tariff is a public document listing the exact rates, tiers, surcharges, and taxes the utility is legally authorised to charge for each rate class.

 90d